EfeDeveloper/change-case-menu-vscode-ext/README.md

-# change-case-menu
+# Format Switcher

 Change the case of selected text in the editor.

 ## Features

-`change-case-menu` is a simple extension that allows you to change the formatting of selected text in the editor.
+`Format Switcher` is a simple extension that allows you to change the formatting of selected text in the editor.
 The extension adds a new menu item to the context menu.

 The extension supports the following cases: